caodchuong312/jar2java/README.md

 # jar2java
 simple tool that implements vineflower to decompile java source code in a folder.
-This tool will replace .jar/.class file to .java.
-Useful for searching
+This tool will decompile `.jar/.class` file to `.java`.
+Useful for searching when audit source code

 options:
 ```